penjoe/book-app/README.md

     - separate partials for each primary view page
     - all routes are handled with callbacks
     - utilized modular, mobile-first css
+* 3.0.0 20200423
+    - created lab-13-update-details branch
+    - add option for user to update the details of books saved in their collection

 ## License